 The average internet user has up to 100 online accounts linked to one email, all of which require a password.
 It can be quite tricky, if not impossible, for one user to remember 100 passwords.
 Most people opt to use just one password for all accounts.

-- Using your name, a spouse’s, or a relative’s.
+- Your name, a spouse’s, or a relative’s as a password

 To create a secure password, you need to avoid the aforementioned risk factors.
 Instead, combine letters with upper and lower cases, use symbols, add numbers, and make it long.

 If the tips given are looking somewhat challenging to implement, then you might want to make use of a password manager.
 Password managers can help you create sophisticated passwords that are difficult to hack and easy for you to access as the owner.
 Plus, they help you store all your passwords in an encrypted format that makes it almost impossible for hackers to crack.

 Spam messages are one of the most common means that hackers use to lure their victims.
 It has existed for years.
 Statistics show that the average user receives 16 million malicious emails in a month, most of which come with malware disguised as an important file.

 The COVID-19 phishing emails are no different than spam messages – they are only rebranded to convey coronavirus-related.
 These attachments contain malware that can either render your computer useless in exchange for a ransom or steal sensitive data from your computer.